529 vs Coverdell ESA vs UTMA/UGMA vs Roth IRA: 2026 Comparison

 Which college savings plan is best for most families?

 For most families, a 529 plan is the best choice.
-It offers unlimited contributions, tax-free growth, tax-free withdrawals for education, state tax deductions in 30+ states, minimal financial aid impact (5.64%), and the ability to roll unused funds into a Roth IRA under SECURE 2.0 rules.
+It offers no plan-level annual contribution cap, tax-free growth, tax-free withdrawals for qualified education, state tax deductions or credits in many states, parent-asset FAFSA treatment, and the ability to roll some unused funds into a Roth IRA under SECURE 2.0 rules.

 Can I have both a 529 plan and a Coverdell ESA?